 Description

-Conical-roofed potting shed with round-arched window, dentiled eaves and grey slates to E corner of tear-shaped walled garden.
+Additionally, there is a conical-roofed potting shed with a round-arched window, dentiled eaves, and grey slates situated at the east corner of a tear-shaped walled garden.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.